Best daily deals

 How to use Google Maps on the Galaxy Watch

-Thanks to Wear OS, Google Maps now comes baked-in and ready to use on the Galaxy Watch 5 and Galaxy Watch 4 lines.
-There are two ways to select a destination from your wrist.
-We’ll cover both below.
+Thanks to Wear OS, Google Maps now comes baked-in and ready to use on the Galaxy Watch 6, 5, and 4.
+There are three ways to select a destination from your wrist.
+We’ll cover them below.

 Input a destination manually